Alleviating Booking Management in the Activity Industry - Startup Stories with Daniel Steele

 In the case of our questionnaire analysis tool, scalability was a significant consideration.
 It intelligently reviews each question, taking into account metadata and self-referential problems.
 Furthermore, it seamlessly integrates with the backend.
 The challenge lies in building a framework around this AI tool that actively contributes to the platform's logic.
 Additionally, we need to address any shortcomings and continuously improve it.

 I believe that people will soon expect text generation as a standard feature.
 Realistically, individuals will use browser extensions and similar tools.
 The timeframe for claiming AI implementation by merely adding text generation is closing.
 It no longer provides a mechanical advantage over copy-pasting content into a ChatGPT and then copying it back.
-The key is to identify unique value propositions that are specific to your platform and leverage the available metadata.
+The key is to identify unique value propositions that are specific to your platform, come up with unique AI product ideas, and leverage the available metadata.

 Anton: The AI hype is, or was, absolutely real.
 Some products that I use just slap an AI tag on the front page, but when I look at that, it either overpromises or does too simple stuff that does not help me.
 And in both cases, I have my ChatGPT window open, where I like to do things in the way I know will work for me.
 Do you have further plans on AI, or what is your overall vision of where eola is going?